apOGBA424/web-01/README.md

 <!-- ![Screenshot 1](/screenshots/screenshot1.png) -->

+<br><br>
 ## Getting Started

-To get a local copy of the project up and running, follow these steps:
+To get a local copy of the project up and running, follow the instruction below:<br>

-1. Clone the repository:
+Click the icon to copy the command then, clone the repository:

    ```bash
    git clone https://github.com/apOGBA424/web-01.git